CATL (Contemporary Amperex Technology Co. Limited)

 Energy Storage Systems

-Beyond electric vehicles, CATL is the world's largest supplier of battery energy storage systems (BESS).
+Beyond electric vehicles, CATL is a major supplier of battery energy storage systems (BESS).
 The company's EnerC and EnerD product lines serve utility-scale grid storage, commercial and industrial applications, and residential storage markets.
-Energy storage revenue grew by over 40 percent in 2024, reflecting the global buildout of renewable energy infrastructure that requires battery backup.
+Its 2025 annual-report release said CATL led global energy-storage battery shipments for the fifth consecutive year.
 This diversification reduces CATL's dependence on automotive demand cycles while expanding its total mineral consumption.

 Mineral Supply Chain and Corridor Connection